-Shrouds of the Somme is working with Commonwealth War Graves Commission and Foundation, UCL Special Collections and Queen Elizabeth Olympic Park, all of whom are offering expertise in communication and education.
+Shrouds of the Somme worked with Commonwealth War Graves Commission and Foundation, UCL Special Collections and Queen Elizabeth Olympic Park, all of whom are offering expertise in communication and education.
 Read more on our schools page.

 Contact Vicky Price firstname.lastname@example.org for more information on the schools programme.

 Can I send in details of a relative?

 Yes, a digital archive of the 72,396 missing of the Somme has been created by the Commonwealth War Graves Commission.
 You can submit photos and stories here: blog.cwgc.org/thiepval-stories/

 How is this project being funded?

 The Shrouds project was run on a tight budget by a tiny team with no government or substantial funding, but an incredible level of in kind support from partners including DHL, Volker Fitzpatrick, Imagination, QEOP, CWGC and West Ham as well as generous support from members of the public.